Converting a number from negative to positive is a pretty simple process using

 }

 I went ahead and took this idea further and ran both scenarios to see which was faster.
-As expected, even with the sanity check, just multiplying the number by -1 was around 235% faster over 1 million iterations on my iMac (results my vary on your own server though).
+As expected, even with the conditional, just multiplying the number by -1 was around 235% faster over 1 million iterations on my iMac (results my vary on your own server though).